Plant-microorganism interactions

 M1, second semester

-- Experimental approaches to plant biology
+- Experimental Approaches to Plant Biology

-- Bioinformatics: data and databases
+- Bioinformatics: Data and Databases

-- Project management
+- Project Management

-- One TU to be chosen from:
+- TU to choose from:

 - Gene networks—modeling

-- Improvement of tropical and Mediterranean plants
+- Breeding of tropical and Mediterranean plants

-Master's degree, first semester
+Master's 2, first semester

 - Quantitative genetics

-- Epigenetics in plants
+- Epigenetics in Plants

-- Ecophysiology: from phenotype to ideotype
+- Ecophysiology: From Phenotype to Ideotype

 - BIGOmics, comparative genomics